 How to Write an Incident Management Checklist

-That’s the average total cost of a data breach in the United States and a grim reality that occurred more than 1,200 times in 2018.
+That’s the average total cost of a data breach in the United States in 2022.
 In addition to cyber threats, there are also myriad incidents that could threaten the security and future of your company, including natural disasters and other physical hazards.

 Read on to learn how to create a comprehensive incident management checklist that can help make sure your teams are as protected as possible.